monasticacademy/logical-induction/README.md

 # Logical induction in Python

+This repository contains an implementation of a logical inductor in python.

-This repository contains code to support the guide to logical induction for software engineers (which has not yet been published).
-It consists of a straightforward python implementation of the logical induction algorithm published by *Garrabrant et al* in 2018.
+The code was written to support the article [logical induction for software engineers]([which has not yet been published](https://www.lesswrong.com/users/alexflint)).
+It consists of a python implementation of the logical induction algorithm published by *Garrabrant et al* in 2018.

 I have prioritized simplicity over efficiency.

 To run the example code:
 ```bash